 Also look for.....generic vet-wrap style bandages, band-aids, scrub brushes, shiny spinners or wind chimes to deter hawks, spray bottles for misting inside the incubator to raise humidity, plastic tubs, buckets and even ice scrapers to clean up poop boards.

-Dollar Tree always sells blue dawn dish detergent.
-That is the one that cuts grease really well but is mild enough that it's used on wild animals caught in oil spills.
-This is very effective if you ever have to wash something funky out of a chicken's feathers.
+Dollar Tree always sells the blue Dawn dish detergent.
+That is the one that cuts grease really well, but is mild enough that it's used on wild animals caught in oil spills.

 Dollar General should have almost all the same items for similar prices, though some may be a little more.
 If you don't see them in the correct section (like the $1 baby aspirin by the aspirin), check the dollar section which has all $1 bargain items.